harness/developer-hub/docs/platform/pipelines/add-a-stage.md

 :::note

+This feature is `Coming Soon`

-Currently, the Environments and Infrastructure Definitions in Custom stages feature is behind the feature flag `CDS_CUSTOM_STAGE_WITH_ENV_INFRA`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+The Environments and Infrastructure Definitions in the Custom stages feature will be behind the feature flag `CDS_CUSTOM_STAGE_WITH_ENV_INFRA`.
+Contact [Harness Support](mailto:support@harness.io) to inquire about the feature.

 :::